Malakand Agency: Early history

 Historic ruins, founded at different places in the Malakand, indicate that this area was part of Gandhara Mahajanapada.
 By the 400-300 BCE, the area came under the influence of Hindu-Buddhist Magadha dynasties.
 The Nanda Empire is believed to have some influence over the area, however, by the time of the Mauryan Empire under Chandragupta Maurya, the area was firmly under the central rule of Magadha dynasty of ancient India.
 The Mauryans under Ashoka built pillars and edicts throughout the area, marking their rule.
 Afterward, the area came under several Hindu and Buddhist dynasties.
 The Buddhist Gandhara civilization flourished in the area, marked by many Buddhist stupas and temples.
 Concurrently, the Hindus under the Hindu Shahis kings, ruled over the area, creating a Hindu and Buddhist syncretism in the area.
 During the period from the 8th to 11th century, Hindu Brahmin rule in the area was solidified, along with their Buddhist vassal kings.

 The Hindu Shahis rule came to an end with the demise of their last great ruler, Maharaja Jayapala.
 Later, Muhammad Ghori, invaded this area, and Islam began to spread.

 The Yousafzai Pathan tribe came to inhabit this area in the wake of the invasion.
 After it, Malak Ahmad Khan advanced towards the capital city of Thana, ruled by Swati king Malak Owais.
 Both the troops fought bravely but in the end, the king began to retreat towards the summer capital of his kingdom Manglawar in upper Swat.
 But eventually, the king left the entire kingdom and Malak Ahmad became the owner of the throne of the valley of Swat.

-Mughals, Sikhs, and British
+Mughals and British

-About 400 years ago, successive Mughal rulers attempted in vain to capture this area.
-After the fall of the Mughals, Sikh Empire tried to conquer this area.
-The Sikhs established nominal rule over the area, however, they were not able to established absolute rule over the area.
-Sikhs under Hari Singh Nalwa did manage to bring Sikh authority under the rulership of Maharaja Ranjit Singh.
-However, after the fall of the Sikh Empire the area became independent under Pashtun tribal rule, until the arrival of the British.
+Malak Ahmad Khan Yusufzai conquered the land of Malakand division and Yusufzai remained the powerful and prominent tribe of Malakand Agency.
+Malakand division remained under the Yusufzai Chieftaincy and major Yusufzai chief are the following.